kpchi/hackaguide/Pre-Planning/Food.md

 - Wait (X) Minutes before calling the next batch
 - Repeat the last 2 steps until all attendees have gotten food
 - Finally, Volunteers grab food
-- Release for seconds if there is spare.
+- Release for seconds to everyone if there is spare.

 - Consider having volunteers distributing the portions, instead of attendees taking as much as they want.

 - Wristband Identification:
-	- Green for Vegetarians, Vegans, Halal
+	- X Color for Vegetarians, Vegans, Halal
 	- Various other colors or one color for Lactose Intolerant, Gluten-Free and allergies.